Learning Farsi Online

 Iranians believe that with the growth of flowers and renovation of nature, they must change and appear more beautiful.
 In other words, spring informs people it’s better to burst into brightness.

-The last Wednesday of the year is called Chaharshanbe Souri, چهارشنبه سوری /chaharʃænbe souri/ in Farsi.
+The last Wednesday of the year is called Chaharshanbe Suri, چهارشنبه سوری /chaharʃænbe souri/ in Farsi.
 This is held on Tuesday night.
 Family members set a little fire in the yard to stand around and chant together.
 Although this ritual must be held safely and friendly, in recent years some young children have changed it to a very dangerous ritual.

 The actual customs, which the elderlies know it very well, came in a separate article in detail.
 Zoroastrians believed that Fire is a truly a divine, pure, and respectful element.
 They sang “get away sadness and hyappiness come to me.”

-Pastries And Nuts
+Buying Pastries and Nuts

 Nowruz is all about good vibes; making homemade pastries is one of the activities in some homes.
 Some other families prefer to buy pre-made pastries.
 Grandmothers usually like to make their own homemade pastries .The home would be full of the smell of kindness and pure love.

-As a matter of fact, older Iranians can remember good memories from their childhood when their mothers made unique pastries for Nowruz Days.
+As a matter of fact, older Iranians can remember good memories from their childhood when their mothers made unique pastries for Nowruz festival.
 The pastries, chocolates, and nuts are on every Iranian’s shopping list before Nowruz begins.

 The Most Common Nuts for Nowruz Festival